davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 <footer class='footnotes'>
 <ol>
 <li id="1">
-<sup>1</sup>I'm not saying static typing and object-orientation achieve the results they think promise they do, especially in a general sense, but they do exist to prevent bugs and manage complexity, respectively.<a href='#back-1'>↩</a>
+<sup>1</sup>I'm not saying stuff like static typing and object-orientation achieve the results they think promise they do, especially in a general sense, but they intend to prevent bugs, manage complexity, and allow easier changes to software.<a href='#back-1'>↩</a>
 </li>
 <li id="2">
 <sup>2</sup>In  this new era, we can ditch the gendered language.
 "Craftsperson" is cumbersome, but would also work.
 "Maker" can go straight to hell.<a href='#back-2'>↩</a>